eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dataspace.ecosystem.md

 ## Systems

-### Dataspace Authority Systems
+### Dataspace Governance Authority Systems

 <dfn data-lt="rs | Registration System">Registration System</dfn>

 The registration system is responsible for [=participant=] registration, onboarding, and management in a dataspace.
-The registration system is run by the [=Dataspace Authority=] and is outside the scope of this specification.
+The registration system is run by the [=Dataspace Governance Authority=] and is outside the scope of this specification.

 ### Participant Agent Systems